arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 - `ArduinoBLE`: Provides Bluetooth® Low Energy functionality for device discovery and initial connection.
 - `PortentaUWBShield`: The core library that enables interaction with the UWB hardware on the Portenta UWB Shield.

-The `numConnected` variable tracks how many Bluetooth® Low Energy clients are currently connected to the Portenta UWB Shield.
+The `numConnected` variable tracks how many Bluetooth Low Energy clients are currently connected to the Portenta UWB Shield.

 1. **Ranging Data Handler**